tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/database/sql-database.md

 Cái namespace `SV.` and `L.` chỉ cần thêm vào khi có sự trùng tên cột của 2 bảng tham gia phép nối, còn không thì không cần thêm.

-`INNER JOIN` returns `apple` bảng A & `apple` bảng b
+`INNER JOIN` returns ONLY the rows where there is a match in the join column(s) in both tables.
+Records from either table that do not have a corresponding match in the other table are excluded from the result set

-The `LEFT JOIN` clause joins a left table with the right table and returns all the rows from the left table that may or may not have corresponding rows in the right table.
+The `LEFT JOIN` clause joins a left table with the right table and returns **ALL the rows from the left table** that may or may not have corresponding rows in the right table.
 In case the values do not equal, the left join also creates a new row that contains columns from both tables and adds it to the result set (bảng tạm).
-However, it fills the columns of the right table with `NULL`
+However, it fills the columns of the right table with `NULL`.
-`LEFT JOIN` is the same as writing `LEFT OUTER JOIN` so you can use them interchangeably.
+The clause `LEFT JOIN` is the same as writing `LEFT OUTER JOIN` so you can use them interchangeably.

 ```sql
 -- LEFT JOIN result